Pome: Parallelizing I/Os and Computations for Efficient LSM-tree-based Data Storage: Implementation and Discussions

 \subsection{Optimizations and Complements}

-\AisLSM maintains background threads to do flush and compaction jobs.
-It makes computations of current compaction thread execute on a CPU core while a kernel thread of io\_uring is simultaneously handling I/Os with storage for prior compaction, without blocking the user-space compaction thread.
+As mentioned, \Pome maintains background threads to do flush and compaction jobs.
+It makes computations of current user thread execute on a CPU core while a kernel thread of io\_uring is simultaneously handling I/Os with storage for prior compaction, without blocking the user thread for compaction.
 Today multi-core and many-core CPUs have gathered momentum.
-NVMe SSD also contains numerous hardware queues for parallel I/O streams~\cite{SSD:NVMeDirect:HotStorage-2016,DB:Latte:ICDE-2020} while Linux kernel has {\tt blk-mq} with multiple software queues~\cite{footnote:blk-mq,LSM:SpanDB:FAST-2021}. \AisLSM supports multiple threads or instances concurrently conducting compaction jobs.
-Its asynchronous I/O model, when deployed on multiple compaction threads, can exploit the parallelism capabilities of both CPU and storage for effectual concurrent executions.
+NVMe SSD also contains numerous hardware queues for parallel I/O streams~\cite{SSD:NVMeDirect:HotStorage-2016} while Linux kernel has {\tt blk-mq} with multiple software queues~\cite{footnote:blk-mq,LSM:SpanDB:FAST-2021}. \Pome supports the configuration of multiple threads concurrently conducting compaction jobs.
+Its parallel execution model, when deployed with multiple compaction threads, can exploit the parallelism capabilities of both CPU and NVMe SSD for effectual concurrent executions.

 {\bf I/O polling.} NVMe SSD embraces much shorter access latency than SATA SSDs.
-Many researchers have used the I/O polling mechanism, instead of conventional I/O interrupts, to interact with NVMe SSD~\cite{SSD:poll:FAST-2012,SSD:NVMeDirect:HotStorage-2016,SSD:polling:ATC-2018,DB:Latte:ICDE-2020,LSM:SpanDB:FAST-2021}.
-In implementing \AisLSM, we also consider I/O polling with NVMe SSD and io\_uring.
-Note that the joint setup of I/O polling and io\_uring currently works only when a file is opened with the {O\_DIRECT} flag, i.e., in the direct I/O mode~\cite{uring:nvme}.
+Many researchers have used the I/O polling mechanism, instead of conventional I/O interrupts, to interact with NVMe SSD~\cite{SSD:NVMeDirect:HotStorage-2016,SSD:polling:ATC-2018,LSM:SpanDB:FAST-2021,10.1145/3731569.3764804}.
+In implementing \Pome, we also consider I/O polling with NVMe SSD and io\_uring.